 Now, GK Electrical encompasses the South of England, London and beyond, even into Wales, covering all aspects of domestic and commercial electrical and electronic installations, including wiring, alarms and home controls.

 Circuits and networks

 Greg got to this stage through hard work and determination, of course, but it was also down to moving in the right circles.
 That chance meeting with a senior director of Dan-Wood House at a PBLink event completed one networking circuit and powered GK Electrical on to the next level.

 Dan-Wood source their materials from Poland and Germany, though they have plans in place to cope with the eventuality of a no-deal Brexit, so they look forward to a seamless transition.

 Future-Proofing in Leadership

 But Greg has his eggs in more than one basket.
 GK Electrical has always been on top of new developments in the industry.
 The recent government announcement that no new petrol or diesel cars are to be sold from 2030 may not be welcomed universally, but for Greg it is another opportunity.
-Fewer combustion-fuel cars means more electric vehicles and more charging points.
+Fewer combustion-fuel cars mean more electric vehicles and more charging points.
 GK Electrical is on it.
-They are accredited installation specialists for car-charging points and are now in advanced talks with Tesla regarding contracts to install their powerwalls across the UK.
+They have accredited installation specialists for car-charging points and are now in advanced talks with Tesla regarding contracts to install their power walls across the UK.

 So, while Brexit casts a pall of uncertainty on swathes of business in Britain, Greg is leading GK Electrical to further successes.